 Like cancer.
 When Michael got throat cancer, that was the worst year of our lives together, because together we went through it (though I knew I couldn’t even fathom the pain and physical difficulty he was experiencing).

 The political world is in chaos.
-It’s almost surreal how the Democrats can’t choose a good candidate and die-hard Republicans cling to a president fending off arrows piercing him from all sides.
-(Impeachment, Syria withdrawal, Trump foundation implosion and $2 million fine, Summer Zervos lawsuit, tax return likely to be revealed soon, firing of career foreign service personnel without cause…).
+It’s almost surreal how the Democrats can’t put forth their candidate and die-hard Republicans cling to a president fending off well-placed arrows piercing him from all sides.
+Now fending off reactions to his own tweets, his ego takes its boost from any sources he can find.
 He must not have been pleased when his doctors pronounced him officially obese.

 Pardon the political aside; people in good marriages care about the work their partners do.
 They provide support and sometimes correction, all within an inviolate commitment to the relationship, and I try to be that reliably loving and strong support when my husband’s work requires it.